kirkone/Expose/benchmarks/README.md

 - Benchmarks may take several minutes to complete
 - Results vary based on network speed, disk I/O, and system load
 - Run benchmarks when system is idle for best accuracy
-- OneDrive benchmark requires valid SHARE_URL in project config
+- OneDrive benchmark requires valid SHARE_URL in project.config